Nathan5563/mesh-lib/README.md

 ### Performance Analysis

 Initial analysis was done using the Linux `time` tool.
 The test harness loads the obj file into whatever data structure is used to represent the mesh, then returns after freeing memory.

-**Because testing like this is non-deterministic, the following results are approximations that try to reduce noise by averaging multiple runs.**

 Optimizations were chosen based on performance analysis from the following tools:

 - `perf stat`
 - `perf record` with `perf report` TUI
 - `valgrind --tool=callgrind` with `kcachegrind` GUI

-These optimizations include using `mmap` to load the file into memory and avoid reallocations, using the `fast_float` library instead of `stoi`, aligning the memory-mapped region for better codegen, and using `memchr` instead of a `while` loop for better SIMD evaluation.
+These optimizations include using `mmap` to load the file into memory and avoid reallocations, using the `fast_float` library instead of `stoi`/`stof`, aligning the memory-mapped region to 64B for better codegen, and using `memchr` instead of a `while` loop for better SIMD evaluation.
+I implemented a two-pass parser in the `two-pass` branch, the first pass being used to count the number of vertices and faces to avoid multiple reallocations.
+The performance ended up being similar, so I have not merged it into main.

-### Comparison with tinyobjloader
+#### Comparison with tinyobjloader

-Using the following obj file,
+Because testing like this is non-deterministic, the following results are approximations that try to reduce noise by averaging multiple runs.
+Using the following obj file (source [here](https://download.blender.org/archive/gallery/blender-splash-screens/blender-3-0/)),

 <img src="https://github.com/user-attachments/assets/ef1643e0-1289-443e-a059-c70b4c84c5a8" alt="Chinese dragon model in Blender" width="400px" />